 Delivered Online.
 Students will gain an overview of the key issues and challenges involved with managing projects involving hardware, software, and telecommunications; data warehousing and data mining systems; systems development and implementation; and end-user computing.
 The emphasis is to assist students with the tools and techniques to be able to manage information as a resource and to use it to help transform public sector organizations and promote innovative best practices.

 PUB 5461 Administrative Law and Ethics in the Public Sector (3 cr.)

 This course introduces students to fundamental legal concepts regarding administrative law and the administrative process.
 The course also introduces students to the field of ethics and shows how ethical principles are applied to administrative agencies to ensure not only legal but also moral government decision-making.
 Administrative law is the body of law concerned with the actions of administrative agencies, frequently called the "4th branch of government" in the United States.
 The course thus examines how administrative agencies are created, how they exercise their powers, how they make laws and policy formally as well as informally, the laws that govern agency rulemaking and adjudications, especially the Administrative Procedure Act, Constitutional and other legal protections afforded against agency actions, and how agency actions are reviewed and remedied by the courts and legislative branch of government.
 The course also examines the intergovernmental relations and the political and practical constraints that influence administrative policy.
-Prerequisites: POLS 1010 or an equivalent course in American Government and Politics or five years work experience in the public sector.

 PUB 5462 Leadership in the Public Sector (3 cr.)